Thousands Of Workers Say Their Jobs Are Unsafe As Economy Reopens

 Loren Sweatt, the top Trump administration official overseeing OSHA, says the agency is not failing workers.
 "We have over 5,000 complaints, and our inspectors are investigating all of them," Sweatt said at a recent hearing in Congress.
 "So yes, the agency has been doing its job since the beginning of this pandemic."

-But Berkowitz says almost none of those investigations have been on-site, in-person inspections which could result in enforcement actions.
-And she says with only voluntary federal guidelines there's not much OSHA can do in the way of enforcement anyway.
+But Berkowitz says almost none of those investigations have been on-site, in-person inspections, which could result in enforcement actions.
+And she says that with only voluntary federal guidelines, there's not much OSHA can do in the way of enforcement anyway.

 The AFL-CIO disagrees.
 The big labor union group is suing OSHA to get it to issue emergency national mandatory safety requirements for the outbreak.